snotskie/ttrpg/md/index.md

 ### Making Plans

-When you and your fellow players propose plans that could direct sessions, several sessions, or whole campaigns, the GM may ask for a set of rolls similar to a group long action.
+When you and your fellow players propose plans that could direct sessions or whole campaigns, the GM may ask for a set of rolls similar to a group long action.

 Each roll in this group long action will correspond to a different necessary step of your group's plans.
 Then, based on the results, the GM may provide different amounts or types of information to set you off on your "quest," representing your group's capabilities at planning and preparation.